joshchew24/notes/CPSC 404/Query Evaluation Plans.md

 					- need $sid$ for join
 				- temp1 is $\lceil \frac{1}{4} \times (\frac{1}{100} \times 1000) \rceil = 3$ pages
 					- can pipeline this and use it as **1 chunk**
+						- to optimize, would process $Songs$ first
+							- less random I/Os as more buffer pages available (assuming file is sequential)
 			- $Songs$: attributes are 10, 10, 15, 15 bytes
 				- $sid$ = 10, $genre$ = 15
 				- $\sigma_{year > 2000}Songs$ has RF $\frac{1}{2}$